gavinlyonsrepo/pic_16F1619_projects/README.md

 This is the PIC that was in included with the
 DM164137 - Development Kit, Curiosity, Integrated Programmer/Debugger,
 which supports 8/14/20 Pin 8-Bit PIC MCU's.

-The curiosity board was used for development of these programs.
+The curiosity board was used during the development of these programs.

 ![PICTURE](https://github.com/gavinlyonsrepo/pic_16F1619_projects/blob/master/images/pcb.jpg)